Julian-Drew Building

 The Julian-Drew Building is a historic building in Tucson, Arizona.
 It was built in 1937 by A.C.
-Rosewell for businessmen William Armine Julian and W. E. Drew.
+Roswell for businessmen William Armine Julian and W. E. Drew.
 Tenants included a car dealership called the Tucson Overland Company and a hotel called the Lewis Hotel.
 The building has been listed on the National Register of Historic Places since March 29, 1996.